-Brushing your playmate’s teeth is a challenge on its own, although instead of being a chore for you and your dog it should rather be a nice and delightful activity to start the day – where both you and your dog will be looking very forward to!
+Brushing your playmate’s teeth is a challenge on its own, although instead of being a chore for you and your dog it should instead be a pleasant and delightful activity to start the day – where both you and your dog will be looking very forward to!
 And, what’s more – it is a sure thing to happen!

-By committing to the activity properly, you can easily prevent dental disease, which is one of the most common diseases in the canine world!
+By committing to the activity properly, you can easily prevent dental disease, which is one of the most common conditions in the canine world!

-We will introduce you to a step-by-step plan on how to gradually introduce your dog to tooth brushing as well as the tools needed to complete the activity!
+We will introduce you to a step-by-step plan on how to gradually add your dog to tooth brushing as well as the tools needed to complete the activity!